PilzAdam/signs/README.txt

 clicking proceed will save the text and add it to the sign.
 If the text of a sign disapears just rightclick it and hit enter again.

+In the case of a sign on a fencepost, just place a standard wooden fencepost, then try to place a sign on it.
+The fencepost will be replaced by one bearing a sign, which drops one fencepost and one sign when dug back up.
+Right click to edit the text as usual.

 License:
 Sourcecode: WTFPL (see below)
 Font: 04b-03 (http://04.jp.org/)